SoftInstigate/restheart/examples/protobuffer-contacts/README.md

 ## Response transformation

-After the request has been handled by the `MongoService` it can be easily transformed by using an Interceptor with `interceptPoint = RESPONSE`.
-It can use `ServiceResponse.setCustomSender()` to customize the response format.
+After the request has been handled by the `MongoService` it can be easily transformed by using an `MongoInterceptor` with `interceptPoint=RESPONSE`.
+It uses `ServiceResponse.setCustomSender()` to customize the response format.

 ```java
 public void handle(MongoRequest request, MongoResponse response) throws Exception {